Alliance for Main Street Fairness: Virginia

 In January 2012 the Alliance announced its support for legislation introduced by State Senator Frank Wagner that would require companies with a distribution center, warehouse, fulfillment center, office, or other such location in the Commonwealth of Virginia to collect and remit sales tax.

 In January 2012 Virginia and Amazon.com reached an agreement regarding the collection of sales tax on purchases made by Virginia residents.
 Under the agreement Amazon will begin collecting sales tax on purchases made by Virginia residents on 1 September 2013.
 Amazon will begin collecting sales tax ten months after opening distribution centers in Chesterfield and Dinwiddle counties.

 Membership

 Alliance for Main Street members include large retailers such as AutoZone, Best Buy, Home Depot, Sears, Target, and Wal-Mart but also has thousands of small-business members.
-The American Booksellers Association, a trade association of independent booksellers with retail storefronts, is a member.
 AMSF has a Small Business Advisory Board with representatives from small retailers across the country.